elohmeier/netscaler-exporter/README.md

 ## Configuration

-The config file only contains targets and optional labels.
+The config file contains targets and optional labels.
 All operational settings (credentials, TLS) are via environment variables.

 ```yaml
 # Global labels (applied to all targets)